TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 >
 > By spending 1 _sprocket_ before rolling on a test to finesse machinery, produce the exact right tool for the job.
 Upgrade a d12 to a d20 before rolling.

-### New actions
+### New abilities

-Another way to create abilities is to make entirely new actions!
-Abilities can do whatever you want them to!
+Another way to create special abilities is to make entirely new abilities!
+Special abilities can do whatever you want them to!
 Well, as long as your table is cool with it anyway.

-If an ability affects someone else, a good rule of thumb is to plan how they might make a [test](../gameplay/tests.md) to resist the effects, setting the **Difficulty** (likely based on your roll or one of your passive attributes) and describing what happens if they **Critically Succeed**, **Succeed**, **Partially Succeed**, or **Fail**.
+If a special ability affects someone else, a good rule of thumb is to plan how they might make a [test](../gameplay/tests.md) to resist the effects, setting the **Difficulty** (likely based on your roll or one of your passive attributes) and describing what happens if they **Critically Succeed**, **Succeed**, **Partially Succeed**, or **Fail**.

 #### Heal somebody